githubhash01/Thesis/README.md

 - **`main.py`**: The primary entry point for running experiments.
 It initializes simulations and calls relevant functions from `simulation.py`.
 - **`simulation.py`**: Defines simulation functions, including state transitions and Jacobian computations, using different MuJoCo solvers.
 - **`analysis.py`**: Handles result processing and analysis, extracting insights from the stored simulation data.
+- **`trajectory_optimisation.py`**: Contains functions for optimizing the trajectory of a ball rebounding from a wall
+- - works well with implicit solvers, doesn't work with the default solver, and problems implementing the finite difference method

 ### `solvers/`
 This directory contains solver implementations: